Unity-Technologies/ml-agents/docs/Python-API.md

  * `on_message_received(self, data: bytes) -> None` : You must implement this method to specify what the side channel will be doing with the data received from Unity.
 The data is a `byte[]` argument.

 The side channel must also assign a `channel_id` property in the constructor.
-The `channel_id` is an int used to Uniquely identify a side channel.
+The `channel_id` is a UUID (referred in C# as Guid) used to uniquely identify a side channel.
 This number must be the same on C# and Python.
 There can only be one side channel of a certain id during communication.

 To assign the `channel_id` call the abstract class constructor with the appropriate `channel_id` as follows: